Kamala Harris and Donald Trump

 In his 2016 campaign, Trump was a sharp critic of NAFTA, referring to it as “the worst trade deal ever made.”
 In his negotiation of USMCA, Trump pushed to strengthen protections for the North American auto industry, added a section on small- and medium-sized businesses, and reduced the power of the investment settlement mechanism, which allows for the mediation of business disputes.
 USMCA, which Trump called “the fairest, most balanced, and beneficial trade agreement,” came into effect in July 2021 after Democrats supported the deal in Congress.

 But despite negotiating the agreement, Trump’s support for USMCA in a second term is not guaranteed.
 He has remained critical of the U.S. trade deficit with its North American partners, which more than doubled since 2017 to $220 billion in 2023.
-Trump has spoken in his 2024 campaign about a plan to impose a 10 percent tariff on all goods imported into the United States.
+Trump has spoken in his 2024 campaign about a plan to impose a 10 percent tariff on all goods imported into the United States, a point Harris brought up in the September 10 debate.

 He used tariffs as leverage while president.
 For several months in 2018 and 2019, he placed tariffs on steel and aluminum imports from Canada and Mexico.
 He then threatened to impose a five to 25 percent tariff on all Mexican goods in retaliation for what he saw as the country’s inaction on migration.
 After negotiations with Mexican officials, Trump dropped the plan.